dhruvupreti05/Asset-Allocation/README.md

 ## References:

-This work was supported by the collaborative efforts of Bhavya Lakhina, Esha Sury, Dhruv Upreti and Shashank Boopathi; mentorship was given by Kale Stahl and Birgit Kaufmann.
+This work was created by the collaborative efforts of Bhavya Lakhina, Esha Sury, Dhruv Upreti and Shashank Boopathi; mentorship was given by Kale Stahl and Birgit Kaufmann.
+Funding was given through D-wave.